dougfeltrim/data-integration-challenge/README.md

 # Third

-  ## Install Golang in\to your machine and build main
+  ## Install Golang into your machine and build main

   `go build main.go`